 |Website:||Open website in new window|

-The Flying Fox has been used by its owner for several trips on Europe's waterways over the past 14 years.
-The longest one-way trip was over the North Sea from Breskens to Lowerstoft, about 11 hours in length.
-Furthermore, it has been almost everywhere in the area between Utrecht (Netherlands) in the north to Pont-a-Bar (France) in the south and west of this line from Honfleur (France) up via Eastbourne and London to Lowerstoft (United Kingdom).
+The Beachcraft 48 Flying Fox has been used by the owner for the past 14 years for various trips on the European waterways.
+The longest one way trip was over the North Sea from Breskens to Lowerstoft, about 11 hours.
+It has also been almost everywhere in the area from Utrecht (the Netherlands) in the north to Pont-a-Bar (France) in the south and west of this line from Honfleur (France) up via Eastbourne and London to Lowerstoft (United Kingdom).

-The boat has always offered the owner comfort in all weather conditions ranging from snow to hail and in heavy rains, but also during very hot weather.
-Even during erratic sea conditions of no wind and a flat sea up to wind force 5 to 6 Bft with wind gusts of 7 Bft and 3 meter high waves in the Channel.
+The boat has always offered the owner comfort in all weather conditions ranging from snow to hail and in heavy rain showers, but also during very hot weather.
+Also during swishing sea conditions of no wind and a flat sea to wind force 5 to 6 Bft with gusts of wind of 7 Bft and 3 meters high waves in the Channel.

-The Beachcraft 48 is a very spacious ship that could also be used for permanent living.
-There is a good stove in it that can easily provide the boat with heat.
-The seating area is very cosy and pleasant to stay in.
-From this place you can also send in.
+The Beachcraft 48 is a very spacious ship on which you could also live permanently.
+There is a good stove in the boat which can easily heat the boat.
+The seating area is very cozy and pleasant to stay.
+From this spot you can also steer inside.
 It is also possible to steer outside with nice weather.
-Now the hood is on so you can keep the heat inside.
-There are roof hatches that open easily to let out the heat when the weather is nice.
+Now the hood is on so you can keep the heat well inside.
+There are skylights placed that open easily to let the heat out with nice weather.

 In the front of the point 2 people can sleep well. and in the back of the boat is a very spacious double bed with bathroom and toilet facilities.
 The boat has a spacious kitchen and large dining area where the whole family can eat.

-The engines run very well and are always well maintained.
-Since the engines have been referenced, they haven't been running for many hours.
-1st engine 350 hours and 2nd engine 400 hours.
+The engines run very well and are always neatly maintained.
+Since the engines have been overhauled they have few hours running.
+1st engine 350 hours and the 2nd engine 400 hours.

-A pleasant boat that can sail long distances with ease and where you can stay longer.
+A nice boat that can sail large distances with ease and where you can stay longer.

 Engine, electrics, water